When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Woman showering through the bath screen

-Each year, the earth’s population consumes 151.85 trillion cubic meters of freshwater.
-That’s the equivalent of 50 Olympic-size swimming pools evaporating every second!
+The numbers are staggering.
+Each year, the human population consumes 151.85 trillion cubic meters of freshwater.
+To visualize that, imagine 50 Olympic-sized swimming pools evaporating every single second.

 Top Tip